sphinx-doc/sphinx/doc/domains.rst

 Cross-referencing
 ~~~~~~~~~~~~~~~~~

-These roles link to the given object types:
+These roles link to the given declaration types:

 .. rst:role:: cpp:any
               cpp:class